"I'm a professional cook, publisher, bookseller, columnist, photographer, freelance writer, and workaholic who likes to garden."

-contains my travel writing and photos in case you don't want to follow the links.
-If some of the links no longer work, or the site removed the photos, some PDFs of my articles are below:
+The Culinarian contains links to my travel writing and photos, but many of the links no longer work, or the site removed the photos.
+While I try to repair them, some PDFs of my articles are below:

 Each trip resulted in at least 5-7 articles with potential readership of 5 million people.